The Miz: Hollywood A-Lister (2013–2016)

-At Survivor Series on November 23, Miz and Mizdow won the WWE Tag Team Championship by winning a fatal four-way match against defending champions Gold and Stardust, The Usos and Los Matadores.
-At TLC: Tables, Ladders & Chairs on December 14, Miz and Mizdow lost by disqualification against The Usos after Miz hit Jimmy Uso with a Slammy Award.
-On the December 29 episode of Raw, Miz and Mizdow lost the titles to The Usos.
-Miz and Mizdow were unsuccessful in regaining the at the Royal Rumble on January 25, 2015.
-Miz was the first entrant in the Royal Rumble match later that night but was eliminated by Bubba Ray Dudley.
-After Mizdow began to get more attention from the audience, Miz relegated Mizdow to his personal assistant out of spite.
-Miz and Mizdow then competed in the André the Giant Memorial Battle Royal at WrestleMania 31 on March 29, which Miz failed to win after being eliminated by Mizdow, dissolving their partnership.
-On the April 20 episode of Raw, Miz defeated Mizdow in a match where the winner retained the Miz brand, with help from Summer Rae.
+At Survivor Series on November 23, the Miz and Mizdow won the WWE Tag Team Championship by winning a fatal four-way match against defending champions Gold and Stardust, The Usos and Los Matadores.
+At TLC: Tables, Ladders & Chairs on December 14, the Miz and Mizdow lost by disqualification against The Usos after Miz hit Jimmy Uso with a Slammy Award, resulting in the pair retaining the titles.
+On the December 29 episode of Raw, the Miz and Mizdow lost the titles to The Usos.
+The Miz and Mizdow were unsuccessful in regaining the championships at the Royal Rumble on January 25, 2015.
+The Miz was the first entrant in the Royal Rumble match later that night but was eliminated by Bubba Ray Dudley, in just four minutes.
+After Mizdow began to get more attention from the audience, the Miz relegated Mizdow to his personal assistant out of spite.
+The Miz and Mizdow then competed in the André the Giant Memorial Battle Royal at WrestleMania 31 on March 29, which the Miz failed to win after being eliminated by Mizdow, dissolving their partnership.
+On the April 20 episode of Raw, the Miz defeated Mizdow in a match where the winner retained the Miz brand, with help from Summer Rae.

-At SummerSlam on August 23, Miz competed for the Intercontinental Championship in a triple threat match also involving Big Show and Ryback, but lost.
-At Survivor Series on November 22, Miz competed in a traditional five-on-five elimination tag-team match alongside The Cosmic Wasteland (Stardust and The Ascension) and Bo Dallas in a losing effort against The Dudley Boyz, Goldust, Neville and Titus O'Neil.
-At Royal Rumble on January 24, 2016, Miz competed in the 2016 Royal Rumble match, entering at number 25 and lasting nearly 9 minutes before being eliminated by Roman Reigns.
-On April 3, at WrestleMania 32, Miz wrestled in a seven-man ladder match for the Intercontinental Championship, which was won by Zack Ryder.
+At SummerSlam on August 23, the Miz competed for the Intercontinental Championship in a triple threat match also involving Big Show and Ryback, but lost.
+At Survivor Series on November 22, The Miz competed in a traditional five-on-five elimination tag-team match alongside The Cosmic Wasteland (Stardust and The Ascension) and Bo Dallas in a losing effort against The Dudley Boyz, Goldust, Neville and Titus O'Neil.
+At Royal Rumble on January 24, 2016, the Miz competed in the 2016 Royal Rumble match, entering at number 25 and lasting nearly 9 minutes before being eliminated by Roman Reigns.
+On April 3, at WrestleMania 32, the Miz wrestled in a seven-man ladder match for the Intercontinental Championship, which was won by Zack Ryder.